easytarget/microPyEZfonts/README.md

 All provided font modules contain and retain the original copyright notices from the source '.bdf' files, most are very 'free'; but the proportional X11 derived fonts need extra consideration.
 See the documentation on the font index pages for more.

-**Unicode** font modules need to made on demand using the `bdf2dict` tool, see the Unicode [README](/Unicode/README.md) for details.
+**Unicode** font modules need to made on demand using the `bdf2dict` tool, see the Unicode [README](/Unicode/README.md) for examples.
-* There is no sensible way of grouping Unicode fonts into packs that are small enought to be useful on micropython devices.
+* There is no sensible way of grouping general Unicode fonts into packs that are small enought to be useful on micropython devices.
 The most popular blocks have thousands of characters in them and the resulting files are too large to use sensibly.
+* Instead; sources tooling and examples are provided to help you make a custom font pack with the glyphs and characters you need, and no excess.
 * The `bdf2dict` tool is designed to be easy to install and use, just requiring Python3.7 or higher.
   * You can specify your own charset when prompted on the command line (or via a file/arguments/stdin).
   * The script will output a python font module containing only the characters requested, plus an ascii-art map of the glyphs.